rsyncOSX/RsyncOSXdocs/content/post/json.md

 ![](/images/RsyncOSX/master/json/filemenu.png)

-Firs task is select the `Transform` (or shortcut `⌘J`).
+First task is select the `Transform` (or shortcut `⌘J`).
 The main view shows a `JSON` button (or a `PLIST` button).
 Selecting the button executes the transformation.
 The existing plist or JSON configurations are not changed.

-- `JSON` button if RsyncOSX is reading PLIST files
+- `JSON` button if RsyncOSX is reading PLIST files and converts to JSON files
-- `PLIST` button if RsyncOSX is reading JSON files
+- `PLIST` button if RsyncOSX is reading JSON files and converts to PLIST files

-## Transforming to JSON

 After transforming, the second task is to enable JSON support by selecting the `JSON` option [in user configuration](/post/userconfiguration/)